Recent from talks

 Chiefdoms of Hispaniola

-The chiefdoms of Hispaniola (cacicazgo in Spanish) were the primary political units employed by the Taíno inhabitants of Hispaniola (Taíno: Haití, Babeque, Bohío; Ciguayo: Quisqueya) in the early historical era.
-At the time of European contact in 1492, the island was divided into five chiefdoms or cacicazgos, each headed by a cacique or paramount chief.
-Below him were lesser caciques presiding over villages or districts and nitaínos, an elite class in Taíno society.
-Hispaniola was also home to the Ciguayo and Macorix native peoples at the time of the European's arrival.
+The chiefdoms of Hispaniola (cacicazgo in Spanish) were the primary political units employed by the Indigenous inhabitants of Hispaniola (Taíno: Haití, Babeque, Bohío; Ciguayo: Quisqueya) in the early historical era, including the Taíno, the Ciguayos, and the Macorix.
+At the time of European contact in 1492, the island was divided into five Taíno chiefdoms (in Spanish, cacicazgos), each headed by a cacique or paramount chief.
+Below him were lesser caciques presiding over villages or districts and nitaínos, an elite class.

-The Taíno of Hispaniola were an Arawak people related to the inhabitants of the other islands in the Greater Antilles.
-At the time of European colonization, they were at war with a rival indigenous group, the Island Caribs.
-In 1508, there were about 60,000 Taínos in the island of Hispaniola; by 1531 infectious disease epidemics and exploitation had resulted in a dramatic decline in population.
+The Indigenous peoples of Hispaniola principally spoke Taíno, which was spoken across the islands of the Greater Antilles, but also two minor languages that were already moribund at the time of European contact.
+At this time the Taíno were at war with a rival Indigenous group, the Kalinago.
+In 1508, there were about 60,000 Indigenous people on the island of Hispaniola; by 1531 infectious disease epidemics and exploitation had resulted in a dramatic decline in population.

 The boundaries of each cacicazgo were precise.
 The first inhabitants of the island used geographic elements as references, such as major rivers, high mountains, notable valleys and plains.
 This enabled them to define each territory.
 Each was divided into cacique nitaínos, subdivisions headed by the cacique helpers.
 The entries below relate the territory of each former cacique to the modern-day provinces of the Dominican Republic and the departments of Haiti.